tarekegn-git/popular_movies_sql/data_preparation_mysql.md

 Beauty and the Beast, 1991

 ```
 Therefore, we need to rename the title of one of the pair movies so they won't be counted as duplicates.
-To do so we assume the latest movie is a sequel or remake of an older movie.
-For instance, we assume Aladdin, 2019 is a remake of Aladdin, 1992.
+To do so, we assume the latest movie is a sequel or remake of an older movie.
+For instance, we assume Aladdin (2019 is a remake of Aladdin (1992.
 So we will rename the latest movie by adding 2 in front of its title( ex.
-Aladdin, 2019 renamed as Aladdin 2 and so on).
+Aladdin, 2019 renamed as Aladdin 2, and so on).
 The following query does just that:
 ```
 UPDATE highest_grossing_movies h1
 JOIN (SELECT `title`, MIN(`year`) AS first_release_year